 Founded in 1992 we are a collective of affordable great professional DJ’s from NYC and Great Wedding DJ’s in NY City.
-Our reasonably priced Services include Disc Jockey, Karaoke and Live Music Services for exclusive and elegant Weddings, Corporate parties, Bar/Bat Mitzvahs and private events.
+Our Services include Disc Jockey, Karaoke and Live Music Services for exclusive and elegant Weddings, Corporate parties, Bar/Bat Mitzvahs and private events.

 Here are some random photos of our much requested Great NYC Disc Jockey’s